rear-self-steer-axle-on-an-LST

 Are conspicuity markings mandatory on all commercial vehicles?

-No. Conspicuity markings are mandatory only for certain categories of goods vehicles and trailers, typically those above defined weight thresholds and first used from specific implementation dates.
-Smaller vehicles may fit markings voluntarily to enhance visibility and safety.
+No. Conspicuity markings are mandatory only for certain categories of goods vehicles and trailers, typically those above defined weight thresholds and first used after specific implementation dates.
+Smaller vehicles may fit them voluntarily to improve visibility.

 Is there a difference between conspicuity tape and conspicuity markings?

 Yes.
-"Conspicuity tape" refers to the reflective material supplied on a roll.
-UNECE Regulation 104 uses the term "retro-reflective conspicuity markings" to describe the fitted system installed on the vehicle.
-Using the regulatory terminology helps align specifications and compliance documents.
+"Conspicuity tape" usually refers to the reflective material supplied on a roll.
+UNECE Regulation 104 uses the term "retro-reflective conspicuity markings" to describe the complete system installed on the vehicle.

 Do the markings need to form an unbroken line?